- Construction to retrofit the Vashon ferry terminal is scheduled to begin in June 2015.

 - Join us for a community meeting to learn more about what to expect during construction, including modifications to the ferry schedule and operations.

 10384 Southeast Sedgwick Road

 Thursday, March 12

 5:30 – 8 p.m.

-WSF will replace the Vashon ferry terminal timber trestle which is a framework of timber that supports the ramps to the ferry.
+WSF will upgrade the entire Vashon ferry dock.
+This framework of timber that serves to support the holding lanes, and pedestrian and vehicle lanes to/from the ramps to the ferry.

 Why is WSDOT

 The Vashon ferry terminal provides a critical link between Vashon Island, the Seattle mainland and the communities west of Puget Sound.
 The existing Vashon ferry dock was constructed in 1957 and is vulnerable to earthquakes.